maxtuno/PEQNP/README.md

-# PEQNP II Mathematical Programming Solver
+# PEQNP Mathematical Programming Solver

 The PEQNP System its an automatic CNF and MIP encoder multi SAT and MIP Solver for General Constrained Diophantine Equations and NP-Complete Problems, full integrated with Python and zero dependencies.